AbrahamMunguia/vendingmachineofevil/README.md

 # Vending machine of Evil!

+**Before we start:**

+1. The instructor will provide with a branch.
+Use **only said branch** for this training.
+2. Download with **git clone**
+3. Change to your branch.

+* Note: You will need to host it locally thus, I highly suggest using *Visual Studio Code* with the extension of *live server* it eases the burden of reloading after every change too.
+If, you go down this road, select 'index.html' as your service.
+(Right click-> 'Open with Live Server')

+* Note 2: Do not peek into other's branches.
+It is likely it will be recorded this will heavily impact on your image.

 **Welcome developer!**

 My name is Eviru!
 The evil vending machine!
 So, my dear friends, we'll be using this as a little test to understand your logic, developer skills and, creativity!